johnzheng1975/istiomeetup_202109/tracing_integration/README.md

-# sample service
+# Sample code
 This is a sample, about how to integrate istio/ app /logs/ client together.

 ## For docker-compose debug.
 - Run `docker-compose up`